rjcorwin/Drupal-Workflow-Extensions/README.txt

 like "Reject and return to author John" (i.e. "review -> draft") and "Publish this" or "Go live with this!" ("review -> live").

- This module also defines replacement tokens [node:mod-since-seconds] and [node:workflow-state-age], which when used in a scheduled rule set, allow you to invoke actions when content was NOT updated or a workflow state NOT transitioned after a specified elapsed time.
+This module also defines a replacement token [node:workflow-state-age], which when used in a scheduled rule set, makes it easier to invoke actions when a workflow state NOT transitioned after a specified elapsed time.
+No PHP code is required when using this token.
- See http://drupal.org/project/workflow_extensions for full instructions on how to do this using Rules.
+See drupal.org/project/workflow_extensions for full instructions on how to do this using Rules.
- Note: Workflow is not required if you're only after [node-mod-since-seconds] token.

 INSTALLATION
 ============